Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking

 \section{Conclusion}

-In this paper we described Ninja Codes, neurally-generated fiducial markers that blend naturally into real-world environments.
-While the generated codes still exhibit some noticeable artifacts, as shown through our experiments they effectively conceal themselves from human attention while providing accurate 6-DoF location tracking.
-We believe that the inconspicuous nature of Ninja Codes can make their use attractive in a wide range of domestic, commercial, and outdoor settings where conventional fiducial markers have so far failed to gain widespread use.
-With further refinements, we foresee the technology as providing the necessary foundation for various applications that rely on precision location tracking to make their ways into new contexts.
-Our future work will focus on improving detection performance (to better match those of existing fiducial markers), tackling aesthetic deficiencies including artifact production, exploring new materiality options, and developing techniques and mechanisms for privacy protection.
+In this paper we described Ninja Codes, neurally generated fiducial markers that offer reliable 6-DoF location tracking while blending seamlessly into various real-world environments.
+With further refinements, we foresee the technology as providing the necessary foundation for numerous applications that rely on precision location tracking to make their ways into new contexts. {